One of the most profitable ways to succeed in Forex is using a long-term strategy.

 There are many strategies available to traders who choose to take a long term approach to their trading.
 Let’s take a close look at two of the best.

 If this method sounds pretty straightforward to you, that’s because it is.
 Named after and following one of the most basic economic principles, in the supply and demand method of trading, traders look for places where price has made a strong advance or decline.
-Once these points are found, the places are marked on a chart using rectangles.
+Once these points of price movements are found, the places are marked on a chart using rectangles.

 The place where the price has made a strong advance is noted as a demand zone.
 The place where price has made a strong retreat is noted as a supply zone.